arturodmor/GreenWater/README.md

 # GreenWater

 A Python package to deploy FastAPI capable to optimize the water purification dosing process of the chemical "xy".
-The structure contains a MariaDB database that collect measurements from sensors A and B with the information cleaned.
+The structure contains a SQLite3 database that collect measurements from sensors A and B with the information cleaned.
 Also, it has integrated regression model to train and predict de chemical dosing.

 ## Installation